Lolineko30000/Video_Compression/README.md

 #### Summary of Steps

-1. **Initial Decomposition**: Start with a triangle covering the whole image.
+1. Initial Decomposition: Start with a triangle covering the whole image.
-2. **Uniformity Check**: Check if the triangle is uniform.
+2. Uniformity Check: Check if the triangle is uniform.
-3. **Subdivision**: If not uniform, subdivide the triangle into smaller triangles.
+3. Subdivision: If not uniform, subdivide the triangle into smaller triangles.
-4. **B-Tree Encoding**: Store the triangle and its subdivisions in a B-Tree structure.
+4. B-Tree Encoding: Store the triangle and its subdivisions in a B-Tree structure.
-5. **Image Reconstruction**: Decode the B-Tree to reconstruct the image.
+5. Image Reconstruction: Decode the B-Tree to reconstruct the image.

 This mathematical model ensures efficient image compression by leveraging the properties of triangles and the hierarchical structure of B-Trees to represent and encode image data compactly.